An $O(n\log n)$ Algorithm for Single-Item Lot Sizing with a One-Breakpoint All-Units Discount and Non-Increasing Prices: The Algorithm

 \textbf{Step (g): \textsc{IndividualUpdate}$(X,2)$.} Now that purchases in $X$ can be made at $p_{2,i}$, the same dominance logic as in step (a) applies with comparator $p_{2,i}$.
 Using the Regular or Terminus MV as appropriate, any right neighbor strictly dominated at the tested price is removed; by the dominance lemma, no optimal state is lost and (I1) is preserved inside $X$.

-\textbf{Step (h): line-merge in $[Q,2Q]$.} By the “bulk vs.\ pre-existing $p_2$” lemma (Section~\ref{sec:5}), merging the bulk-updated segments against $R$'s $[Q,2Q]$ slice yields exactly two patterns: complete takeover (once $X$ is better at some point in the band, it remains better to the right because it uses a weakly cheaper unit price), or tail extension (if $X$ never wins inside the band, it can only become optimal to the right of $2Q$).
+\textbf{Step (h): line-merge in $[Q,2Q]$.} By \cref{lem:linemerge-band}, merging the bulk-updated segments against $R$'s $[Q,2Q]$ slice yields exactly two patterns: complete takeover (once $X$ is better at some point in the band, it remains better to the right because it uses a weakly cheaper unit price), or tail extension (if $X$ never wins inside the band, it can only become optimal to the right of $2Q$).
 The line-merge performs exactly these trims, preserving (I1).

 \textbf{Step (i): cross-boundary dominance at the $R$--$X$ join.} At the unique join, the correct MV type is used: Terminus if the right segment still uses legacy $p_2$ up to its terminus, else Regular at the boundary.
 If the comparator price meets/exceeds the threshold, the right neighbor is dominated by the left and can be removed (dominance lemma).
 The loop stops exactly when the new boundary is non-dominated, establishing (I2) at the join.